Did you know that Airbnb guests rate you on their check-in experience?

 I think it’s important to mention that I’ve NEVER actually needed the video function on my Ring doorbell, but it does give me peace of mind to know I have it if there’s ever a problem.
 Additionally, since there is video functionality, you HAVE TO disclose the use of security cameras on your Airbnb listing.

+This isn’t an absolute essential, but I do think it’s a really nice touch to welcome your guests!
 If you can get a custom-made welcome sign, that’s even better!

 Help your guests start relaxing as soon as they arrive by giving them a place to set down their things and take off their shoes – this stylish bench is perfect for that.